m3au/purr/CONTRIBUTING.md

 ### Writing Tests

+Tests are planned to be added.
+When writing tests:

 - Add tests for new functions in `tests/purr.bats`
 - Use the test helper functions from `tests/test_helper.bats` for setup/teardown
 - Mock external commands (like `op`, `gpg`, `git`, `ssh`) where appropriate